-Lightwave vs Z wave: How to choose the right home automation system
+Lightwave vs Z-Wave: Choosing a home automation system

 We’ll start with a brief history, then explore how each system works and some current products.
-Finally, we’ll try and answer Lightwave vs Z wave, once and for all!
+Finally, we’ll try and answer if Lightwave or Z-Wave is better, once and for all!

 Since forming JSJS Designs in 2008, John Sinclair and John Shermer have transitioned from building home automation solutions for the disabled to releasing products for the general consumer market.

-Before they rebranded as Lightwave, they teamed up with B&Q to release the HomeEasy range.
-They also partnered with Siemens on a system which would become the basis for the first generation of LightwaveRF products.
+Before rebranding as Lightwave, they teamed up with B&Q to release the HomeEasy range.
+They also partnered with Siemens on a system that would become the basis for the first generation of LightwaveRF products.
 They’ve since dropped the RF and are simply known as Lightwave.

 How Lightwave works

-Simply put Lightwave uses wireless technology to enable users, control over a range of household devices.
+Lightwave uses wireless technology to enable users control a range of household devices.
 As wireless technology is widely used and highly affordable, it makes perfect sense to incorporate it into home automation products.

-This simple, low-cost wireless technology is used to transmit commands to individual Lightwave devices.
+This simple, low-cost wireless technology transmits commands to individual Lightwave devices.
 While this method is more than sufficient for most applications, it does not have the advanced features of a mesh network technology such as Z-Wave.
 But more on that later.

 However, Lightwave has tried to address this shortfall with 2-way communication in its second generation.